b31556/fakepay/README.md

 ![image](https://github.com/user-attachments/assets/53092621-8c97-43f3-b6e2-5b9d56be1620)

 ## Usage (no installation needed)
-- See the examples please, they will work right away and they are easy to build on top
+- Download the fakepay.py from the client folder to your project
-- or just install the python package for the easiest way
+- use it as it's showed in the package_example.py